Discovery Campervans Australia

 For some extra solitude, make sure you visit Womboyn Lake, known for its superb oysters, abundant fishing and vast stretches of wilderness.
 With a caravan park, general store and handful of locals in the vicinity you can be assured of some privacy to fish, sightsee or wander along the incredible beaches for as long as you please.

 The Sapphire Coast is a rich, diverse Australian treasure.
-With its natural attractions and beauty, you will be glad you came to visit.
+With its natural attractions and beauty, you will be glad you came to visit with your campervan hire New South Wales.

 Jen Brewer